-During the initial reporting year and its follow-up, the Reporting Entities have focused their efforts on understanding supply chain risk and educating key personnel, including those in the Supply function, in relation to modern slavery risk.
+The Reporting Entities continue their efforts on understanding supply chain risk and educating key personnel, including those in the Supply function, in relation to modern slavery risk.

 On a contract by contract basis Tronox conducts due diligence according to risk as a means of assessing the effectiveness of those actions.